VeritasVox/Biblical-Apologetics-and-Critical-Theory-A-Scriptural-Framework/README.md

 These passages are often used to support egalitarian positions, to deny real differences between men and women, or to argue that all social distinctions are erased in Christ.
 But this misreads what Paul is saying.

+**Understanding the Context:**

+**Galatians 3:28** appears in Paul's argument against the Judaizers who insisted Gentiles must be circumcised and keep the Mosaic law to be saved (Gal.
+2:11-21; 5:2-6).
+Paul's point is *soteriological*—salvation is by grace through faith alone for all people, regardless of ethnicity, social status, or gender.
+The question is: "How does one become part of Abraham's family and inherit the promises?"
+Answer: by faith in Christ, not by ethnic identity or law-keeping (Gal.
+3:7-9, 26-29).

+**Colossians 3:11** likewise emphasizes that in the new humanity created in Christ, ethnic and social categories do not determine spiritual standing.
+The context is putting off the old self and putting on the new self "which is being renewed in knowledge after the image of its creator" (Col. 3:10).

+**Ephesians 2:14-16** specifically addresses the hostility between Jews and Gentiles.
+The "dividing wall" refers to the barrier in the temple that excluded Gentiles from the inner courts, symbolizing their exclusion from God's presence under the old covenant (Eph.
+2:11-13).
+Christ has abolished this barrier "in his flesh" by abolishing "the law of commandments expressed in ordinances" (Eph.
+2:15)—that is, the ceremonial and civil aspects of the Mosaic law that marked Israel as distinct from the nations.
+Now Jew and Gentile are one new man in Christ, with equal access to God (Eph.
+2:18).

 **What these texts DO mean:**

 **1. Soteriological unity.** In terms of salvation, there is no distinction.
 Jews and Gentiles, slaves and free, men and women all come to God the same way—by grace alone through faith alone in Christ alone.
 No group has privileged access.
 No group needs less grace.
 "For there is no distinction: for all have sinned and fall short of the glory of God, and are justified by his grace as a gift, through the redemption that is in Christ Jesus" (Rom.
 3:22-24).